A general Cayley correspondence and higher Teichm\"uller spaces

 \section{Explicit data and real forms for magical $\fsl_2$-triples}

 Associated to a given magical $\fsl_2$-triple $\{f,h,e\}\subset\fg$, we explicitly exhibit, in this section, the $\fsl_2\C$-module and $\ad_h$-weight space decompositions \eqref{eq sl2 module decomp} and \eqref{eq adh weight decomp}, the associated canonical real form of $\lieg$ of Definition \ref{def: canonical real form} and the Cayley real form of $\lieg_0$ of Definition \ref{def: Cayley real form}.
-We also show that the magical $\fsl_2$-triple $\{f,h,e\}\subset\fg$ arises from a principal $\fsl_2$-triple in a simple subalgebra $\fg(e)\subset\fg$, where $\fg(e)$ is the semisimple part of the $\fg$-centralizer of the centralizer of $\{f,h,e\}$.
+We also show that the magical $\fsl_2$-triple $\{f,h,e\}\subset\fg$ arises from a principal $\fsl_2$-triple in a simple subalgebra $\fg(e)\subset\fg$, defined as the semisimple part of the double centralizer of $\{f,h,e\}$.
 Finally, we deduce the detailed Lie theoretic information for magical $\fsl_2$-triples in Case (4) of Theorem \ref{thm: classification weighted dynkin}.